pyvivid/K8S-References/04_01_Networking-Basics.md

 The MAC address of the device is listed after link/ether for each interface.
 So you know that the network card with the MAC address 52:54:00:00:00:0a is the network interface ens3.

-List the interfaces and their IP addresses(note a single network interface can have multiple IPv4 or IPv6 addresses)
+**List the interfaces and their IP addresses(note a single network interface can have multiple IPv4 or IPv6 addresses):**
 ```# ip addr show   ```
 ```
 [user@host ~]$ ip addr show ens3